jchahn/Tippy/README.md

 Describe any challenges encountered while building the app.

 It took a while to learn how to position items using auto layout and constraints, but I'm starting to get the hang of it.
+So far it only works using iPhone SE dimensions.
 I also made the mistake of manually renaming my project and files, and that resulted in me being unable to build my code for a while.

 ## License